JuicyActive01Gilbert/QDocx/README.md

 1. Office Word must be guaranteed when used.
 2. The current version is first edition, So it does not disclose the source code.
-If there is BUG, please mail it to me.
-Thank you!
+3. If there is bug, please leave a message for me.
+Thank you very much!